Tyrolean Rebellion: Governing and military situation

-In September 1805 the Electorate of Bavaria under Prince-elector Maximilian IV Joseph, that had been allied with the Habsburg monarchy under the common federally structured Holy Roman Empire, went over to Napoleonic France: the Bavarian Minister Count Maximilian von Montgelas, realizing the French superiority while fearing the ambitions of the newly established Austrian Empire, signed a secret defence alliance at Bogenhausen.
-At the end of the War of the Third Coalition shortly afterwards, Bavaria found itself on the victorious side.
-In 1805 the warring parties agreed the Peace of Pressburg, where Bavaria was elevated to a kingdom and gained French-occupied Tyrol, which since 1363 had been held by the dynasty of the Habsburgs, who, defeated by Napoleon at the Battle of Austerlitz, were forced to renounce it.
-Napoleon officially handed over the Tyrolean county including the secularized Prince-Bishopric of Trent (Trentino) to the Bavarian king on 11 February 1806.
+In September 1805, during the War of the Third Coalition, the Electorate of Bavaria allied with Napoleonic France against Austria and Russia.
+Napoleon quickly defeated Austria and Russia, and imposed the Peace of Pressburg (1805), by which Bavaria was elevated to a kingdom and gained French-occupied Tyrol, which had been held by the House of Habsburg since 1363.
+Napoleon officially handed over the County of Tyrol to Bavaria on 11 February 1806.
+(The area awarded to Bavaria included Trentino, which had not been part of the County of Tyrol until the Prince-Bishopric of Trent was secularized in 1803.)

 Policies

 In its policies and legislation, the Bavarian government under minister Count Montgelas angered the Tyrolean population in several ways.
-By writing new rules, by reorganising the schooling system, by abolishing the ages old Tyrolean people's right to self-defence (Wehrverfassung) and by raising taxes, but at the same time barring exports, e.g. of cattle, from Tyrol into Bavaria.
-Furthermore, the state mingled into the affairs of the church in Tyrol, banning traditional rural holidays, the ringing of church bells, processions etc. which were a vital part of Tyrolean culture.
-Additionally, on 1 May 1808, the County of Tyrol was disestablished and administratively split up into the three districts of Inn, Eisack and Etsch.
-The new Bavarian constitution also replaced long existing feudal rights that had given privileges to the Tyrolean population, such as not having to fight in a foreign army and outside the Tyrolean borders.
-Conscription was thus introduced in Tyrol and Tyrolese called into Bavarian military service, which led to open revolt.
-Also because Bavaria had to deliver soldiers for Napoleon's devastating wars in Russia and Spain, which were more or less one way tickets.
-On top of this the Bavarians ordered a compulsory variolation programme against smallpox in 1807, with massive fines for refusal.
+Bavaria imposed new laws, reorganized the school system, abolished the Tyrolean people's age-old right to self-defence (Wehrverfassung), and raised taxes.
+At the same time Bavaria barred exports, e.g. of cattle, from Tyrol into Bavaria.
+Furthermore, the state meddled with religious activities in Tyrol, banning traditional rural holidays, the ringing of church bells, processions etc. which were a vital part of Tyrolean culture.
+Additionally, on 1 May 1808, the County of Tyrol was disestablished and administratively split up into the three districts of Inn, Eisack, and Etsch.
+The new Bavarian constitution also replaced long existing feudal rights of the Tyrolean population, such as not having to fight in a foreign army and outside Tyrol's borders.
+Conscription was thus introduced in Tyrol, and Tyroleans were called into Bavarian military service, which led to open revolt.
+Bavaria had to provide soldiers for Napoleon's devastating wars in Russia and Spain, from which few or none expected to return.
+On top of this, the Bavarians ordered compulsory smallpox vaccination in 1807, with massive fines for refusal.
 For the Tyroleans this was pure blasphemy.